Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The retina is the light-sensitive part of your eye that sends visual information to your brain.
-Your retina has three types of cone cells (green, red, and blue).
-These are special cells that detect color.
-If you have a problem with any of these types of cone cells, you may have problems distinguishing colors.
-In most cases, the condition will not affect your overall visual sharpness.
+Your retina has special cells that detect color.
+These are called cone cells.
+A normal retina has 3 types of cone cells: green, red, and blue.
+If you have a problem with any of these types of cone cells, you may have problems seeing colors.
+But in most cases, the condition will not affect your overall vision sharpness.

-Most of the time, color blindness is present from birth.
-It results from problems with the cones normally found in your retina.
-This happens because of abnormalities in the genetic information passed from parents to their children.
-An abnormal gene can cause a certain type of cones to form improperly, or not to form at all.
+Color blindness that’s present from birth results from problems with the cones in the retina.
+This happens because of problems in the genetic information passed from parents to their child.
+An abnormal gene can cause certain type of cones to form incorrectly, or to not form at all.
 Problems with the red or the green cones are more common than problems with the blue cones.

-In rare cases, color blindness can be caused by a medical condition such as:
+In rare cases, color blindness can be caused by a health condition.
+These include:

-Having other family members with color blindness may increase a person’s risk for the problem.
+Having other family members with color blindness may increase ypur risk for the problem.
 Even if you don’t have the condition, you may be at risk of passing it to your children.
-If the problem runs in your family, ask your health care provider about the risks for you and your children.
+If the problem runs in your family, ask your healthcare provider about the risks for your children.

-The most common kind of color blindness is trouble distinguishing reds from greens.
+The most common kind of color blindness is trouble seeing the difference between reds and greens.
+They may both look gray.
 Some people may be able to distinguish between these colors, but only with great difficulty.
 Others might not be able to tell the difference at all.
 Depending on the type of problems you have with your cones, your color blindness might be very slight.
 You may not even know you have it for many years.
 Other people have red/green color blindness that is more severe.
 Less commonly, color blindness causes a problem seeing the difference between blue and yellow.
+These may look gray.

 These kinds of color blindness are present from birth.
 They always affect both eyes.
-If you have acquired color blindness due to a health condition, your symptoms may get worse slowly over time.
+If you have acquired color blindness because of a health condition, your symptoms may get worse slowly over time.
 They may also affect one eye but not the other.
 You may find it especially hard to pick out dark colors, especially blues.

 A color blindness test may be given as part of a standard eye exam.
-Other times, a parent or teacher might ask for an exam if a child appears to have trouble seeing colors.
 People with mild color blindness might not find out until they take a screening test for a job that requires seeing colors accurately.
 Anyone who has a family history of color blindness needs screening.

-Currently, there is no treatment for color blindness that is present from birth.
-If you have this condition, you may benefit from special color glasses or contact lenses.
+Currently, there is no cure for color blindness that is present from birth.
+If you have this condition, you may benefit from special color glasses or tinted contact lenses.
 These aids may help you distinguish between certain shades, but they do not restore normal color vision.

 There no way to prevent color blindness that is present at birth.
-You may be able to reduce your chance of having color blindness later in life.
-Get regular eye exams, see your health care provider regularly, and have a healthy lifestyle.
-These may help reduce your risk of getting color blindness later in life.
+But you may be able to reduce your chance of having color blindness later in life.
+Get regular eye exams, see your healthcare provider regularly, and follow a healthy lifestyle.
+These may help reduce your risk for acquired color blindness.

 If you are color blind, you may have problems with certain everyday tasks such as:

 Certain careers may not be an option for people with color blindness.
-If you are considering a career, make sure your color blindness will not be a major barrier.
+If you are considering a career, make sure your color blindness will not be a major problem.